Sean-Hassett/ghvisual/README.md

 ##### Steps

-* Clone the repo and make sure the cloned repo is in your GOPATH
+* Clone the repo and make sure the cloned repo is in your GOPATH.
 * From the root directory run:
 ```
 govendor sync
 ```
-* This will install the dependencies
+* This will install the dependencies.
-* Run the following commands:
+* Run the following commands from the root directory:
 ```
-cd ghvisual
-go build -o main . && cd ..
+cd ghvisual && go build -o main . && cd ..
 ```
 * To run the program, from the root directory run:
 ```
 ./ghvisual/main
 ```
-* Navigate to localhost:8080 in your browser to see the program
+* Navigate to localhost:8080 in your browser to see the program.